pavuzu/technical-interview-questions/docs/Design Patterns.md

 The implementation of the Proxy pattern involves creating a proxy class that mimics the interface of the actual object.
 The proxy class typically maintains a reference to the real object and intercepts the client's requests, providing additional functionality if needed.

 Potential use cases for the Proxy pattern include: remote proxies for accessing objects in different processes or machines, virtual proxies for delaying the creation or loading of expensive objects, protection proxies for enforcing access control or security checks, and caching proxies for providing cached results to improve performance.

-### Describe a real-world scenario where you would use the Proxy pattern for access control or security purposes.

 A real-world scenario where the Proxy pattern can be used for access control or security purposes is in a web application where certain web pages or resources need restricted access.
 Instead of directly exposing those resources to clients, a proxy can be implemented to handle the authentication and authorization process.